torin-stephen/ncmpcpp/README.md

   5. Type `make install` to install the programs and any data files and documentation.

-  6. You can remove the program binaries and object files from the source code directory by typing `make clean`.
+  6. Run `make clean` to remove the program binaries and object files from the source code directory.

 Detailed intallation instructions can be found in the `INSTALL` file.